Zionism: “Theory, plan or movement for setting up a Jewish national or religious community in Palestine.”

 The early Zionists made tremendous sacrifices to see their views expressed and their programs put into effect.
 Yet, looking now at the results, many of them might say, “Yes, we believed in what we were doing.
 But for Zionism to continue successfully, this generation must also make similar sacrifices with even greater courage.”
 That is putting a great demand on those descendants of immigrants who were born into a movvement they had no choice in joining, with a philosophy they did not formulate for themselves.

-The challenge for the present generation, some 30 years after the state’s formation, is not to be found in the secular thinking of the founders.
+The challenge for the present generation, now many years after the state’s formation, is not to be found in the secular thinking of the founders.
 To find the source of their hopes for the land and the people one must turn to the revelations of the prophets, and to see that these are in part fulfilled in the Messiah who has already come.

 Even though most Zionists would deny it, it is good to know that God is the God of the Zionists.
 Although not acknowledged by many of those who shaped the movement, God shaped the shapers of the movement.
 When Herzl “boasted” privately that he had formed the Jewish state, he failed to see that it was God who formed Herzl and gave him his idealism.
 The early Zionists, though wary of orthodoxy, borrowed the language of Zion from the Scriptures.
 And if they would have looked more closely at the prophetic message they would have realized that they were simply playing a small part in God’s larger program of freedom for all of humanity through the Messiah.